EthernalStar/ClipeXec/README.md

 # ![Logo](./Icon.png?raw=true) ClipeXec

 **ClipeXec** is a Tool wich executes given Command once the content of the Clipboard changes.

-It incorporates the Clipboard Text content directly to the command.
+It incorporates the Clipboard Text content directly to the Command.

 The Tool was tested with Windows 10 but should also work with Windows 11.